pyControl/docs/docs/user-guide/hardware.md

 > #### !!!
 Electrical safety !!!

-> The port expander can draw power either from the the behaviour port or from a 12V power supply connected to the expander board using the 2.1mm barrel plug.
+> The port expander can draw power either from the behaviour port or from a 12V power supply connected to the expander board using the 2.1mm barrel plug.
 The maximum current that can safely be drawn from the behaviour port is 0.6A (the maximum rated current per conductor on Cat5 network cables).
 If the devices plugged into the port expander may draw more than 0.6A current in total, connect a power supply directly to the port expander board.

 **Required driver files:** *_port_expander.py*, *_MCP.py*